 Tell your friends, colleagues and teachers that you are at risk of anaphylaxis and show them how to use your adrenaline auto-injector.
 Explain what to do in an emergency and that they should call an ambulance.

-Always carry your Emerade with you.
+Always carry two Emerade with you.

 When you get

 Use your adrenaline auto-injector immediately if you have any signs of anaphylaxis.
 If in doubt use.
 Don't delay.

 - Dial 999 - say anaphylaxis ("ana-fill-axis") - straight after using your auto-injector.

 - Sit up if you are struggling to breathe but don't change position suddenly.

 - Lie down again as soon as you can.

 - Stay lying down even if you are feeling better.

 - You must not stand up even if someone encourages you to.